George Allen (American politician): 2012 U.S. Senate election

 In February 2011, Webb announced he would not seek reelection.
-Allen faced former Virginia governor Tim Kaine in the November 2012 general election for the seat, and lost by a 53–47 margin.
+Allen faced former Virginia governor Tim Kaine in the November 2012 general election for the seat, and lost 53% to 47%.

 Electoral history

 Personal life

 Allen married Anne Patrice Rubel in June 1979.
 They divorced in 1983.
 In 1986, Allen married Susan Brown.
 The couple has three children.
 The Allens are residents of Virginia Beach, Virginia.

 Allen is a member of the Presbyterian Church.
 He is fond of using football metaphors, a tendency that has been remarked upon by journalists and political commentators.